 Social Media

-- HBP will have profiles with all the leading social media platforms such as Facebook, Twitter, LinkedIn and Instagram. - Our social media strategy will mostly serve our loyal customers and allow them to engage with our brand, products, and community. - We will adapt a thought leadership program, which we will post content that is most relevant to help our customers better understand cannabis and all its amazing benefits.
+- HBP will have profiles with all the leading social media platforms such as Facebook, Twitter and Instagram. - Our social media strategy will mostly serve our loyal customers and allow them to engage with our brand, products, and community.